Ecwid/ecwid-wordpress-plugin/readme.txt

 = PCI DSS validated Level 1 Service Provider =

 Ecwid Shopping Cart is PCI DSS Level 1 certified, which is the gold standard for e-commerce solutions worldwide.
-This means that when selling online with the Ecwid plugin, you won’t have any problems with the bank you do business with.
-With 40+ payment options and secure HTTPS checkout, your Ecwid shopping cart is PCI DSS compliant from the beginning.
+This means that Ecwid helps your online store meet the security requirements of the bank you do business with.

 = Free Support =